tsolomko/SWCompression/Tests/Results.md

 # Test Results

-In this document you can find the results of benchmarking which were run on Macbook Pro, Late 2011.
+In this document you can find the results of benchmarking which was performed on Macbook Pro, Late 2011.
+The main purpose of these results is to track progress from version to version.

-The main purpose of these results is to track the progress from version to version.
+__Note:__ Since 4.1.0 version of SWCompression internal functionality related to reading/writing bits and bytes is published as a separate framework, [BitByteData](https://github.com/tsolomko/BitByteData).

-__Note:__ Since version 4.1.0 of SWCompression internal functionality related to reading/writing bits and bytes is published as a separate framework, [BitByteData](https://github.com/tsolomko/BitByteData).
+The overall performance heavily depends on the speed of reading and writing, and thus BitByteData's version, which is specified in a separate column in the tables below, becomes relevant to benchmarking, since newer versions can contain performance improvements.

-It is worth mentioning that overall performance depends on the speed of reading and writing, and thus BitByteData's version (which is specified in a separate column in the tables below) becomes relevant to benchmarking, since newer version can contain speed improvements.
+__Note:__ Since 4.3.0 version of SWCompression the first (zeroth, actually) iteration is excluded from averages calculation since this iteration has abnormally longer execution time than any of the following iterations.
+This exclusion led not only to (artificially) improved results, but also to the increased quality of the results by reducing calculated uncertainty.

 ## Tests description

 There are three different datasets for testing.
-When choosing them I was trying to have something, that represents real life situations.
+When choosing them the intention was to have something that represents real life situations.
 For obvious reasons these test files aren't provided anywhere in the repository.